WHAT’S IN THIS REVIEW?

 As well as features enjoyed by every VPN, (such as hiding your IP, or unblocking websites) there’s a ton of extra pros to consider if you’re thinking about trying out NordVPN for the first time.
 The benefits we found during testing are as follows:

-- Possibly the slickest app in terms of design and UI, making it exceedingly easy to use
+- Possibly the slickest app in terms of design and user interface

 - 30-day money-back guarantee

-- Lots of different server types to choose from, including P2P, obfuscated and Double VPN
+- Lots of different server types to choose from, including P2P, obfuscation & Double VPN

 - Simple logging policy, while NordVPN has managed to ace multiple audits